ashishbajaj99/data-structures/README.md

 For people utilizing this to learn, I recommend downloading the code and re-writing some of the core functions yourself for practice.
 Software is never learnt by just looking at examples, its learnt by writing software yourself.

-Download and Executing (on a bash prompt)
+Download and Execute (on a bash prompt)
 ============
 I assume you have gcc, and make installed.
 If not, get them.
 ```